 Caleb Warren joined the Eller College of Management in 2016 after previously working as an assistant professor of marketing at Texas A&M University and Bocconi University.
 His areas of expertise include humor, symbolic value and goal pursuit.
 Specifically, he studies consumer psychology and investigates consumer responses to behaviors that part from the norm.
-He is affiliated with various professional organizations including the Association for Consumer Research, the Society for Consumer Psychology and the American Marketing Association.
+He is a member of the editorial review board for the Journal of Consumer Research, Journal of Marketing, and the Journal of Consumer Psychology.

 - Consumer behavior

 - Warren, C. & Reimann, M. 2019.
 Crazy-Funny-Cool Theory: Divergent Reactions to Unusual Product Designs.
 Journal of the Association for Consumer Research, 4, 409-421.
 (Equal authorship)

 - Warren, C., Batra, R., Loureiro, S., Bagozzi, R. 2019.
 Brand Coolness.
 Journal of Marketing 83, 36-56.
 (First two authors equal contribution)

 - Warren, C., Carter, E. P. & McGraw, A. P. 2019.
 Being Funny is Not Enough: The Influence of Perceived Humor and Negative Emotional Reactions on Brand Attitudes.
 International Journal of Advertising, 38, 1025-1045.

 - Warren, C. & Mohr, G. S. 2019.
 Ironic Consumption.
 Journal of Consumer Research, 46, 246-266.

 Warren, C. Barsky, A. & McGraw, A.P.
 2018.
 Humor, Comedy, and Consumer Behavior.
 Journal of Consumer Research, 45, 529-552.